Dhruv-Sharma-debug/Context-Prompt_Engineering/README.md

 - Path 3: "Adding 587 to 839 gives 1426"

 **The Final Result**: The system looks at the answers (1426, 1427, 1426) and takes a majority vote.
-Since 1426 appeared most often, it filters out the mistake and gives you the correct final answer.
+Since 1426 appeared most often, it filters out the mistake and gives you the correct final answer.This step is called **Aggregation**.

 ## Guides